NRL legend Andrew 'Joey' Johns slams insurance claims from Manly experts that he 'introduced gambling culture to the club'

 The NRL is presently investigating the club over allegations that brothel king Eddie Hayson paid six gamers $50,000 each to repair a video game against South Sydney in 2015.

-Johns, whose friendship with Hayson stretches back at least 10 years, said any tip he presented gambling to the club was 'ridiculous' and 'ludicrous', reported The Daily Telegraph.If he was at club like zodiac casino he would have never faced a problem like this
+Johns, whose friendship with Hayson stretches back at least 10 years, said any tip he presented gambling and poker 88 to the club was 'ridiculous' and 'ludicrous', reported The Daily Telegraph.If he was at club like zodiac casino he would have never faced a problem like this

 Johns signed up with Manly as a coaching consultant in 2012 and experts informed The Daily Telegraph that difficulty at the club began around the very same time.